umu5/NYC-YellowTaxi-Demand-Analysis/README.md

 # NOTE:
-### NYC zones data is taken from MAST30034 Tutorial 2 and can be found in data/taxi_zones
+### NYC zones data is taken from University of Melbourne MAST30034 Tutorial 2 and can be found in data/taxi_zones
 ### Weather data URL in scripts/download.py expires by 27th August, so, for the feasibility landing weather data can be found in data/weather in this repo.
 However, you can request another link from this website https://www.ncei.noaa.gov/cdo-web/search